 This is because the ancestors of birds are reptiles.
 In fact, some living reptiles (i.e. crocodiles and related animals) are more closely related to birds than they are to other reptiles such as snakes and lizards.

-The first person to recognize the link between reptiles and birds was English biologist Thomas Henry Huxley (1825 – 1895).
+The first person to recognize the link between reptiles and birds was English biologist Thomas Henry Huxley (1825 – 1895) (Wikipedia).
 In the 1860’s he described birds as being ‘glorified reptiles’.